rrwick/Bacsort/README.md

 ## Instructions

 What follows are instructions for using Bacsort to refine the species labels for one or more genera of interest.
-All Bacsort commands need to be run in the same directory.
-They will create directories and files where it is run, so I would recommended running it from a new directory:
+All Bacsort commands need to be run in the same directory, which I'll call the 'base directory' for the remainder of these docs (or `bacsort_base_dir` in example paths).
+The scripts will create directories and files where it is run, so I would recommended running it from a new directory:

 ```
 mkdir bacsort_results